clandestine-avocado/Utility-Meter-Reading-with-rtlamr/README.md

 ### Sensitivity

-Using a NooElec NESDR Nano R820T with the provided antenna, I can reliably receive standard consumption messages from ~300 different meters and intermittently from another ~600 meters.
+Using a [Nooelec RTL-SDR with RTL2832U & R820T](https://www.amazon.com/gp/product/B008S7AVTC/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1) with the provided antenna, I can reliably receive standard consumption messages from ~300 different meters and intermittently from another ~600 meters.
 These figures are calculated from the number of messages received during a 25 minute window.
 Reliably in this case means receiving at least 10 of the expected 12 messages and intermittently means 3-9 messages.

 ### Compatibility